Preprint

 SST Y SST X > 2 .

-Using the pooled variance decomposition,
+Using the pooled variance decomposition, we have

-this condition can be satisfied if the added block Z has either very large internal variability (large SST Z ), a substantial mean shift relative to X (large | y ¯ X y ¯ Z | ), or both.
+This condition can be satisfied if the added block Z has either very large internal variability (large SST Z ), a substantial mean shift relative to X (large | y ¯ X y ¯ Z | ), or both.
 Under such conditions, it becomes possible for Model A to achieve a lower RMSE yet a lower NSE than Model B, thus producing a genuine contradiction between the two metrics.

 4.3.
 Implications and Potential for Inflated NSE